Mileston-co/mileston-payments/README.md

 # Mileston Payments SDK

 The Mileston Payments SDK is a simple and powerful library for managing payments, invoices, and recurring subscriptions.
 It provides seamless integration with your application, enabling you to create, update, and manage payment workflows effortlessly.
+Contact [tomiwaphilip@mileston.co](mailto:tomiwaphilip@mileston.co) if you have any issues integrating this.

 ## Want to integrate crypto payment gateway into your application?
 Head on to https://mileston.co